Home » Spains regions » Galicia

 Galicia is a region in the north-west of Spain.
 The region has a population of 2.7 Million scattered across four provinces A Coruna, Lugo, Ourense and Pontevedra.

 Galicia is known for its rugged Atlantic coastline with many inlets.
 It also has green mountainous areas inland.
-The regions high rainfall makes it extremely green and productive.
+The region’s high rainfall makes it extremely green and productive.

 Galicia

 The Galician coastline and cooling winds from the Atlantic make for lower summer temperatures.
-Because of this, Galicia is a popular summer destination for Spaniards seeking to relief from summer heat.
+Because of this, Galicia is a popular summer destination for Spaniards seeking relief from summer heat.

 There is a deep Celtic influence in Galicia.
 As a result, Celtic symbols can be seen everywhere.
 Galician bagpipes are a traditional instrument.